 My list includes:

-1. Flaxseed – An easy choice, easy to use food that can be thrown into anything from salads to smoothies.
+Ground Flaxseed – An easy choice, easy to use food that can be thrown into anything from salads to smoothies.
 Bonus points for also being rich in essential omega-3 fatty acids, which are found in very few other foods.
-Chia & hemp seeds are great alternatives.
+Ground chia & hemp seeds are great alternatives.

-10. Quinoa – Quinoa, oatmeal and potatoes are among the starchy foods with notable soluble fiber content.
+Quinoa/Oatmeal – Quinoa and oatmeal are among the popular starchy foods with notably high soluble fiber content.

 Andy De Santis RD MPH